 Sometimes there is more going on than you know.
 Maybe your boss is being held from above.
 Maybe your boss is suffering under an excessive workload or he has personal problems and you currently are simply not a top priority for him.
 It may be that your boss has no idea how his or her behavior comes across to you.
 After all, a boss is only human.

 6 Pull the straps with your boss

 Everyone likes to be praised.
 As does your boss just as well.
 Maybe you should just look for more contact with your boss, instead of pulling out.
 Ask what you need to do or learn to get ahead.
 See if you can become the right hand of your boss.
 Learn about his faults and weaknesses: drive yourself in asking the right questions and giving solutions.
-Anyway this is a great exercise for what really runs in the business world: anticipation, flexibility, engage and maintain relationships, cooperation and development.
+Anyway, this is a great exercise for what really runs in the business world: anticipation, flexibility, engagement and maintaining relationships, cooperation and development.

 7 Focus on the big picture